Olaria Atlético Clube: Stadium

 Home stadium is Estádio da Rua Bariri, which has a maximum capacity of 11,000 people.
 This stadium is often rented to the big clubs (notably Flamengo) when they are unable to play at the Maracanã or at the Engenhão.

 Anthem

-The club's official anthem was composed by Lamartine Babo, who composed the anthems of the Rio de Janeiro big clubs.
+The club's official anthem was composed by Lamartine Babo, who composed the anthems of the 4 Rio de Janeiro big clubs and other clubs that participated in the 1949 Campeonato Carioca.